A unified framework for equation discovery and dynamic prediction of hysteretic systems: Introduction

 A variety of approaches have been proposed for equation discovery in hysteretic systems, which in this paper are classified according to the extent of prior knowledge assumed about the governing equations.
-In Figure \ref{fig:structure}, we organize the literature into four categories based on whether the structure of the primary dynamics equation ($f_\theta$) and the hysteretic link equation ($g_\phi$) are explicitly known or unknown.
-In the majority of existing studies \cite{lai2019sparse,bolourchi2015studies}, structural dynamics is assumed to follow an explicit linear form or other types of known forms, while the hysteretic component is represented by an additional differential equation whose functional forms are to be discovered.
-Under this setting, the equation discovery task is reduced to symbolically identifying the hysteretic link equation (\textit{Hysteresis Discovery }quadrant) \cite{wang2025symbolic,liu2025structured} or estimating parameters when structures of both equations are known (\textit{Parameter Estimation} quadrant) \cite{lin2022identification,worden2012parameter,charalampakis2008identification}.
+In Figure \ref{fig:structure}, we organize the literature into four quadrants based on whether the structure of the primary dynamics equation ($f_\theta$) and the hysteretic link equation ($g_\phi$) are explicitly known or unknown.
+In the majority existing studies~\cite{lai2019sparse,bolourchi2015studies}, structural dynamics is assumed to follow an explicit known forms, while the hysteretic component is represented by an additional differential equation whose functional forms are to be discovered.
+Under this setting, the equation discovery task is reduced to symbolically identifying the hysteretic link equation (\textit{Hysteresis Discovery }quadrant)~\cite{wang2025symbolic,liu2025structured} or estimating parameters when structures of both equations are known (\textit{Parameter Estimation} quadrant)~\cite{lin2022identification,worden2012parameter,charalampakis2008identification}.
 Such assumptions greatly simplify the problem but restrict applicability to systems where the underlying structural model is already well characterized.
-In contrast, frameworks that assume unknown (implicit) structures in the primary dynamics equation (\textit{Dynamics Discovery} quadrant) are far less common, particularly when hysteretic effects are present.
+On the other hand, frameworks that assume unknown structures in the primary dynamics equation (\textit{Dynamics Discovery} quadrant) are far less common, particularly when hysteretic effects are present.
 When both the structural dynamics and the hysteretic link equations are unknown (\textit{Full Equation Discovery} quadrant), the problem becomes substantially more challenging, requiring the simultaneous inference of two coupled, potentially nonlinear and memory-dependent governing equations.
-To the best of our knowledge, no prior work has demonstrated a fully symbolic equation discovery framework capable of addressing this most general setting.
-This highlights the need for a unified approach that can infer both structural and hysteretic dynamics directly from data, without relying on predefined equation forms.